What Does Genesis 50:24 Mean?

 Genesis 50:25

-Joseph makes the sons of Israel swear to carry his bones out, reinforcing his faith in God’s future deliverance.
+Joseph makes the Israelites swear to carry his bones out, reinforcing his belief in God's coming visitation.

 Connections Across Scripture

-God tells Moses He will bring Israel out of Egypt to the land promised to the patriarchs, fulfilling Joseph’s word.
+God tells Moses He will bring Israel out of Egypt, fulfilling Joseph's prophecy of divine visitation.

 Glossary